 Kevin Brownlee obtained his Master's Degree in Anthropology from the University of Manitoba.
 He was hired as the Curator of Archaeology at the Manitoba Museum in 2003.
 His research focuses on the archaeology of Manitoba's boreal forest and the emerging filed of indigenous archaeology.

-Acknowledging the harms and mistakes of the past, the Manitoba Museum is committed to improving relationships with Indigenous peoples in the spirit of reconciliation and collaboration.
-The Museum extends its appreciation for the opportunity to live and learn on these traditional lands in mutual respect.
+We acknowledge the harms of the past, are committed to improving relationships in the spirit of reconciliation, and appreciate the opportunity to live and learn on these traditional lands in mutual respect.

 Manitoba Museum is accredited by Imagine Canada for excellence in non-profit accountability, transparency and governance.